Nspire Network Review

 The different tiers just relate to the products you get, with the more expensive options providing you with more items.
 As such, there are no compensation bonuses for the larger packages.

-The options mostly consist of the various sanitary products, although some of the larger ones include the supplements as well.
+The options mostly consist of various sanitary products, although some of the larger ones include the supplements as well.
 The idea is that the packages are cheaper than buying the items individually – with the larger ones offering better value for money.

 There is also an annual $35 fee to remain a distributor.